-Through this program, high school seniors can experience the culture of college life and earn college credit in the process.
-To participate in the Early Entry Program, a student must meet all of the following criteria:
+Grace University provides a program designed just for high school seniors.
+Through this program, students can experience the culture of college life and earn valuable college credit in the process.
+To participate in the Early Entry Program, a student must:

-- Be a high school senior (includes both the summer before and the summer after the school year) - Have a cumulative GPA of at least 2.0 (up to last completed semester) - Have an ACT composite score of at least 19 or an SAT total score of 900

-• Have an ACT English score of 18 or an SAT Critical Reading score of 450
+- Be a high school senior (includes both the summer before and the summer after the school year) - Have a cumulative GPA of at least 2.5 (up to last completed semester) - Have an ACT composite score of at least 20 or an SAT total score of 940 - Have an ACT English score of 19 or an SAT Critical Reading score of 450